-TIBCO Software has an intangible assets ratio of 43%.
+TIBCO has an intangible assets ratio of 41%.

 This is well above Heiserman's threshold, and you should keep a close eye on just how the company is fueling its growth.
-It's also useful to compare it to tangible book value.
+It's also useful to compare it to tangible book value, which I explain below.

 Tangible book value

-TIBCO Software's tangible book value is $312.3 million, so no yellow flags here.
+TIBCO's tangible book value is $299 million, so no yellow flags here.

 Foolish bottom line